tailcallhq/tailcallhq.github.io/docs/operators/const.md

 The `@const` directive in GraphQL is a powerful tool for embedding data directly into your schema, offering two primary functionalities:

-1. **Static Response Embedding**: This feature allows for the inclusion of a constant response within the schema definition itself.
+1. **Static Response**: This feature allows for the inclusion of a constant response within the schema definition itself.
 It is useful for scenarios where the response is static and unchanging. e.g:

    ```graphql
    schema {